Bentham Science Publishers

-Bentham Science Publishers is a company that publishes scientific, technical, and medical journals and e-books.
-It publishes over 120 subscription-based academic journals and around 40 open access journals.
+Bentham Science Publishers is a company that publishes academic journals and scholarly publications in the scientific, technical, and medical fields, as well as e-books in the same areas.
+It publishes over 120 subscription-based academic journals and around forty open access journals.

-As of 2023, 66 Bentham Science journals have received JCR impact factors, and they are a member of the Committee on Publication Ethics.
-Bentham Open, its open access division, has received criticism for questionable peer-review practices as well as invitation spam; it was listed as a "potential, possible, or probable predatory scholarly open access publisher" in Jeffrey Beall's list of predatory publishers, before the list went defunct.
+As of 2023, a total of 66 different Bentham Science journals have received JCR impact factors, and they are a member of the Committee on Publication Ethics.
+Bentham Open, its open access division, has received criticism for questionable peer-review practices as well as invitation spam.
+Bentham Open was listed as a "potential, possible, or probable predatory scholarly open access publisher" in Jeffrey Beall's list of predatory publishers, before the list went defunct.

 History

-Bentham was incorporated in 1994 by Atta-ur-Rahman and his friend Matthew Honan as a private business entity at the Sharjah Airport International Free Trade Zone in the United Arab Emirates.
-An investigative profile from Sujag notes the publisher to have operated out of Pakistan — for the first six years, from the premises of International Center for Chemical and Biological Sciences and then, from private residential blocks at Karachi — in reality, under the banner of a tax-exempt proxy firm, owned by Rahman's sons.
+Bentham Science Publishers was incorporated in 1994 by Atta-ur-Rahman and his friend Matthew Honan as a private business entity at the Sharjah Airport International Free Trade Zone in the United Arab Emirates.
+An investigative profile from Sujag notes the publisher had, in reality, however, operated out of Pakistan — for the first six years, from the premises of International Center for Chemical and Biological Sciences and then, from private residential blocks at Karachi — under the banner of a tax-exempt proxy firm, owned by Rahman's sons.

 As of 2022, the publisher publishes more than 120 subscription-based journals, indexed in Scopus, Chemical Abstracts, MEDLINE, EMBASE, etc. Bentham Open Access published more than 150 peer-reviewed, free-to-view online journals under Bentham Open.